 BIOGRAPHY

-Dr. Jackie Ogega is an inspiring leader dedicated to promoting gender equality, social inclusion, and the empowerment of women and girls.
-She has directed numerous multi-million-dollar programs to advance gender equality and social inclusion in many countries across the world.
+Dr. Jackie Ogega is an inspiring leader in development, humanitarian relief, peacebuilding, education, and research.
+She has directed numerous multi-million-dollar international development programs in many countries across the world.
 Jackie taught high school for eight years before becoming a development and peacebuilding humanitarian worker.
-She is currently the Senior Advisor and Team Lead for Gender-Based Violence Programming and Integration at The United States Agency for International Development (USAID) based in Washington D.C..
-She founded her organization, Mpanzi Empowering Women and Girls, supporting hundreds of women and girls in rural villages in Kenya through education, violence prevention, and livelihoods.
-She has taught gender and development studies at various universities and institutions of higher learning.
-She has a doctorate in peace and conflict studies, and a master’s degree in Gender and Development Studies.
-She has published her book, Women, Religion, & Peacebuilding (Springer International), her memoir Home Is Us, and many articles.
+She has served as a U.S. Diplomat as the Senior Advisor and Team Lead for violence prevention and response at the United States Agency for International Development (USAID) based in Washington D.C.
+She has led numerous international development and humanitarian response efforts at World Vision, Creative Associates, CRS, Religions for Peace, and Caritas.
+She founded a community-based organization, Mpanzi Empowering Women and Girls, which supports hundreds of women and girls in villages in Kenya to promote education, violence prevention, and livelihoods.
+She has taught development studies at various universities and institutions of higher learning.
+She has a Doctor of Philosophy Degree in Peace Studies, a Master’s Degree in Gender and Development Studies, a Post-Graduate Diploma in Research Methods in the Social Sciences, and a Bachelor's Degree in Education.
+She is the author of Women, Religion, & Peacebuilding (Palgrave Macmillan and Springer International) and Home Is Us (a memoir).